-The journey to user activation and retention starts with approaching your users.
+The journey to user activation and customer retention starts with approaching your users.

-How to Address your Users to Spark Activation
+How to Address Your Users to Spark User Activation

-The first thing you need to do is collecting information.
+The first thing you need to do is collect information.
 The more you know about your users, the easier it is to approach them in the right way.

-Then you need to split your users according to specific target group and customer persona.
+Then you need to split your users according to specific target groups and customer personas.
 You also need to create segmentation on the basis of their stage in the customer journey.

-With new users, activation starts at the very moment they start to interact with your software.
+With new users, activation starts the very moment they start to interact with your software.

-Studies that we conducted at Userlane showed the effects of instances of micro-aggression during the onboarding phase.
+Studies that we’ve conducted at Userlane show the effects of instances of micro-aggression during the onboarding phase.

-When singing up to your service, users have a very clear and specific goal in mind.
-The longer it takes for them to reach their goal the more subconscious negative feelings they accumulate.
+When signing up for your service, users have a very clear and specific goal in mind.
+The longer it takes for them to reach their goal, the more subconscious negative feelings they accumulate.

-We, as users, don’t consciously perceive that, but these moments of micro-aggression staple at a very fast pace, we’re talking about milliseconds here.
+We, as users, don’t consciously perceive this, but these moments of micro-aggression staple at a very fast pace – we’re talking about milliseconds here!

 And even if each instance seems innocuous, these feelings pile up and have a devastating effect.